David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
-This project was developed as part of the Data Analyst course at CESAE Digital, with the goal of consolidating knowledge in R through autonomous exploratory and statistical data analysis.<br><br>
+This project was developed as part of the Data Analyst course at CESAE Digital, with the goal of consolidating knowledge in R through autonomous exploratory and statistical data analysis.<br>
-Each student had the freedom to choose the dataset to be analyzed, and this project focuses on exploring the "Steam Games 2013 to 2023" dataset, obtained from the Kaggle platform.<br><br>
+Each student had the freedom to choose the dataset to be analyzed, and this project focuses on exploring the "Steam Games 2013 to 2023" dataset, obtained from the Kaggle platform.<br>
 The original report was written in European Portuguese, as was the R code, which retains variable names and annotations in the original language.
 However, for portfolio purposes, the report has been restructured and translated into English.
 </p>